How to Spot a Phishing Email – Useful Tips

 Spear phishing

-A highly targeted form of phishing where scammers focus on specific individuals or organizations.
-These emails are crafted to appear as though they come from a known and trusted source, often containing personal details about the target to increase credibility.
-Such information the attackers get from public social media posts, contact information and etc. The goal is typically to steal sensitive data, such as login credentials, account numbers or payment information.
+A highly targeted form of phishing where the attackers focus on specific individuals or organizations.
+These emails are crafted to appear as though they come from a known and trusted source or a legitimate business, often containing personal details about the target to increase credibility.
+Such information the attackers get from public social media posts, contact information and etc. The goal is typically to steal sensitive data, account numbers or payment information.

 Whaling